Brent-Rodriguez/Brent-Rodriguez/README.md

 ## 💼 About Me

 - 🔭 Currently working on Cyber Security Certifications
-- 🌱 I’m currently learning Secuity Plus
+- 🌱 I’m currently Studying Security +
 <!-- - 👯 I’m looking to collaborate on [Type of Projects] -->
 <!-- - 📫 How to reach me: [your.email@example.com] -->
 <!-- - ⚡ Fun fact: [A fun or interesting fact about you] -->